LMFuhr/Clarithromycin-Model/Evaluation/report/markdown_for_pdf/report.md

 ## 2.2 Data
 ### 2.2.1	In vitro / physico-chemical Data

-A literature search was performed to collect available information on physiochemical properties of dapagliflozin.
+A literature search was performed to collect available information on physiochemical properties of clarithromycin.
 The obtained information from literature is summarized in the table below.

 | **Parameter**   | **Unit** | **Value**                    | Source                                                       | **Description**                                 |
 | :-------------- | -------- | ---------------------------- | ------------------------------------------------------------ | ----------------------------------------------- |